WesleyCharlesBlake/terraform-aws-eks/README.md

 4. Security Groups, Route Tables and Route Table Associations
 5. IAM roles, instance profiles and policies
 6. An EKS Cluster
+7. EKS Managed Node group
-7. Autoscaling group and Launch Configuration
+8. Autoscaling group and Launch Configuration
-8. Worker Nodes in a private Subnet
+9. Worker Nodes in a private Subnet
-9. bastion host for ssh access to the VPC
+10. bastion host for ssh access to the VPC
-10. The ConfigMap required to register Nodes with EKS
+11. The ConfigMap required to register Nodes with EKS
-11. KUBECONFIG file to authenticate kubectl using the `aws eks get-token` command. needs awscli version `1.16.156 >`
+12. KUBECONFIG file to authenticate kubectl using the `aws eks get-token` command. needs awscli version `1.16.156 >`

 ## Configuration